 BSA Covid-Safe Charter

-As a member of the BSA, Highfield and Brookham Schools are proud to be adopting the Boarding Schools’ Association Covid-Safe Charter which aims to ensure the safety of all pupils and staff as schools begin to re-open across the UK, following closures due to the Coronavirus pandemic.
-For further information read our Covid-19 Updates.
+We are proud to have committed to adhering to the Boarding Schools' Association's (BSA) COVID-Safe Charter.
+Established in May 2020, the Charter aims to ensure the safety of all pupils and staff as schools begin to re-open across the UK, following closures due to the Coronavirus pandemic.

 We offer three types of boarding to help you find an option that suits you and your family.